 Here is an example:

 Okay, try to move the table from left to right using the slider.
 The Worksheet looks bad!
 Where is column A?
-You have not seen the first column, but you need to keep the full range visible while you scroll to the right.
+You have not seen the first column, but you must keep the full range visible while you scroll to the right.

 You need to fix it.
 It’s easy!